-The Company has adopted International Financial Reporting Standards, International Accounting Standards, interpretations or explanatory announcements recognized by the Financial Supervisory Commission (hereinafter referred to as the FSC) and applicable for accounting years commencing on or after January 1, 2023.
-The initial application of these new and amended standards has not had a significant impact on the Company.
+The Company applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are endorsed by the Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2023.
+The adoption of these new standards and amendments had no material impact on the Company.

-(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, and not yet adopted by the Company as of the end of the reporting period are listed below.
+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which have been endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.